,

 What to Pack: Smart Business Travel Checklist

 Have you traveled for business in South America?
-What was your experience like?
-Share your stories in the comments below—we’d love to hear from you!
+What lessons or stories did you take home?
+Share your experiences in the comments—we’d love to hear from you and help fellow travelers succeed on their next journey.

 Catch up on the top stories and travel deals by subscribing to our newsletter!